vaamonde/ubuntu-2204/03-services/09-netdata.md

 #02_ Clonando o projeto do Netdata Server do Github<br>

 	#clonando o projeto do Github do Netdata
-	#opção do comando git clone: --recursive (initialize and clone submodules within based on the provided pathspec)
+	#opção do comando git clone: --recurse-submodules (initialize and clone submodules within based
-	#opção do comando git clone: --depth (create a shallow clone with a history truncated to the specified number of commits)
+	#on the provided pathspec), --depth (create a shallow clone with a history truncated to the
+	#specified number of commits)
-	git clone --recursive https://github.com/netdata/netdata.git --depth=100
+	git clone --recurse-submodules https://github.com/netdata/netdata --depth=100

 #03_ Compilando e Instalando o Netdata Server<br>